SIMEXP/niak/pipe_basc.md

 files_in = niak_grab_fmri_preprocess('/home/pbellec/demo_niak_preproc/',opt_g);
 ```

 More options for the grabber are available.
-See ''help niak_grab_fmri_preprocess'' or the template of the region growing pipeline for more info.&nbsp;The mask is the the group mask (i.e. voxels that fall in the brain for more than 50% of subjects) generated in the quality control, and the areas are the AAL segmentation (see the description below).
+See ''help niak_grab_fmri_preprocess''.
 If NIAK was not used to prepocess the data, all inputs have to be manually specified in the script.
 The first field ''fmri'' directly lists all of the preprocessed fMRI datasets, organized by subject, session and runs.
 Example:

 ```matlab
  files_in.data.subject1.session1.rest = '/home/pbellec/demo_niak_preproc/fmri/fmri_subject1_session1_rest.nii.gz';